Feastio

 At this point, I was feeling super full.
 While you can generally count on me to order dessert at any new restaurant I visit, I had to tap out by this point at Magnolia Table.

-They offer cakes and pies by the slice and a skillet chocolate chip cookie or brownie with vanilla ice cream.
-Next time Chip and Joanna, I promise!
+They offer cakes and pies by the slice, as well as a skillet chocolate chip cookie or brownie served with vanilla ice cream.
+Next time, Chip and Joanna, I promise!

 Before I wrap up, I also want to mention that Magnolia Table serves brunch and lunch food.
-Avocado toast, salads, burgers, and sandwiches are available for $8 to $14 each.
+Avocado toast, salads, burgers, and sandwiches range in price from $8 to $14 each.

 Related: Best Brunches in Austin